Taichung Jazz Festival

 Nick kept taking photographs of everything: we must have got told 'no photo' 7 times in an hour.
 He used to work in a gallery: he assured me that flash doesnt actually damage the picture, and nobody has ever been thrown out for taking pictures.

 From there we walked across town (against the advice of the advice desk lady) to the Sculpture Park.
 The road was long and traffic ridden, but it helped work up an appetite.
-The park was lovely: a very mini Central Park.
-An oasis from the urban jungle around.
-There was a lake in the middle and as you'd expect: sculptures everywhere.

 We met Sam and Tai (her Taiwanese friend with car) at the park and enjoyed a nice night of Jazz.